localstack/docs/content/en/user-guide/integrations/openshift/index.md

 By default, the endpoint URL for `awslocal` is `http://localhost:4566`.
 Since we are running LocalStack on OpenShift, we need to specify the route URL of the LocalStack container.
 You can swap `awslocal` with the AWS CLI, by specifying the additional `--endpoint-url` parameter.
 {{< /alert >}}

 You can further use integrations, such as [CDK](https://docs.localstack.cloud/user-guide/integrations/aws-cdk/), [SAM CLI](https://docs.localstack.cloud/user-guide/integrations/aws-sam/), and [Terraform](https://docs.localstack.cloud/user-guide/integrations/terraform/), to interact with the Ephemeral Instance.
-In these integrations, you can change the `LOCALSTACK_HOSTNAME` environment variable to the endpoint URL of the Ephemeral Instance.
+In these integrations, you can change the `AWS_ENDPOINT_URL` environment variable to the endpoint URL of the Ephemeral Instance.

+### Deleting the LocalStack deployment

+To delete the LocalStack deployment, click on the **localstack-dev-spaces** pod in the **Topology** view.
+Click on the **Actions** menu and select **Delete Deployment**.